EucalyptusLord/monkeycraft/README.md

 # 06 Server Connection Tutorial
-*Instructions on how to join the server and use in-game voice chat*
+*Instructions on how to join the server and use in-game voice chat* *Note that you can still join the server on a vanilla client, but you will not be able use the in-game voice chat function*

 ## Table of Contents
 [Installing FabricMC](#installing-fabricmc)